woodrush/lambda-8cc/README.md

 The entire monolithic 40MB lambda calculus term is solely handled by this tiny virtual machine to run lambda-8cc.

 ## Features
-As mentioned earlier, not only can lambda-8cc compile C to x86, it can compile C to lambda calculus itself.
+lambda-8cc supports various input and output formats.
 Here is a full list of features supported by lambda-8cc:

 - Compile C to an x86 executable (a.out)